kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // EvictionTarget contains a reference to an object that should be evicted.
 // +union
 type EvictionTarget struct {
-    // PodRef references a pod that is subject to eviction/termination.
+    // Pod references a pod that is subject to eviction/termination.
 	// Pods that are part of the workload (.spec.workloadRef is set) are not supported.
     // This field is immutable.
     // +optional
 	// +oneOf=TargetSelection
 	// +k8s:unionMember
-    PodRef *LocalPodReference `json:"podRef,omitempty" protobuf:"bytes,1,opt,name=podRef"`
+    Pod *LocalPodReference `json:"pod,omitempty" protobuf:"bytes,1,opt,name=pod"`
 }

 // LocalPodReference contains enough information to locate the referenced pod inside the same namespace.